MatchaBear/bitcoin-node-monitor/README.md

 - `docker-compose.yml`: Docker configuration for Bitcoin node
 - `credentials.txt`: RPC credentials for node access
 - `config/`: Configuration directory for Bitcoin node

+## Contributing

+Contributions are welcome!
+Here's how you can help:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'feat: add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+Please follow conventional commit messages:
+- `feat:` for new features
+- `fix:` for bug fixes
+- `docs:` for documentation updates
+- `chore:` for maintenance tasks

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/MatchaBear/bitcoin-node-monitor/tags).

+## Current Version: 1.0.0

 ## Credits